Skip to main content

 $$Gratuity = \frac{15 \times \text{Last drawn monthly basic salary} \times \text{Years of service}}{26}$$

-- 15 represents 15 days of wages per completed year
+• 15 = 15 days of wages per completed year

-- Last drawn means the final basic + DA (not full CTC, not gross)
+• Last drawn = final basic salary + dearness allowance — not your full CTC, not your gross

 Example